 So which is better?
 It depends on what's most important to you.

-What's the difference between agent-based
+What's the difference between agent-based and storage-based backups?

 As you design data protection for your virtual desktops, you also need to decide how the actual backup process takes place.
 Some solutions are agent-based, which means a small software agent runs in each desktop virtual machine (VM).
 Others are agentless, meaning that they back up everything from the outside and don't have any additional software in the VM.